Are you stuck with high mortgage rates after the 2007 housing crisis? We have good news: right now is the ideal time to refinance your home loan.

 Your financing options include:

 - Adjustable Rate Mortgages (ARM).
 This option is not for everyone.
 In fact, in many situations, there are serious disadvantages to an ARM.
 The biggest problem is that these loans start out with low rates but these rates can increase quickly after a few years.
 But there’s a time and place for everything, including ARMs.
 Are you planning on moving soon or refinancing again?
-Then this could be the best way to take advantage of low rates.
+Then this could be the ideal way to take advantage of low rates.

 - Fixed Rate Mortgages.
 This is the most common option for refinancing, and with good reason.
 A fixed rate mortgage never changes, and you won’t get blindsided with the rapidly increasing rates of an adjustable rate mortgage.
-This is probably the option that’s best for you because of today’s historic low rates.
+This is probably the option that’s ideal for you because of today’s historic low rates.
 Rates might not be this low again in your loan’s lifetime.

 - FHA Cash Out Financing.
-FHA refinancing is probably best for you if you’re looking to pay for something big like remodeling, college tuition, or even a big wedding.
+FHA refinancing is probably ideal for you if you’re looking to pay for something big like remodeling, college tuition, or even a big wedding.
 FHA cash out is ideal because there aren’t limitations on what you can spend the cash on.

 - FHA Streamline Financing.
 This is the quickest and most painless way to reduce your interest rate.
-If don’t want to waste your time with mountains of paperwork, this is probably your best choice.
+If don’t want to waste your time with mountains of paperwork, this is probably your ideal choice.